Star Wars: Lethal Alliance

 Star Wars: Lethal Alliance is an action-adventure game based on the Star Wars franchise.
 It takes place between the events of Star Wars: Episode III – Revenge of the Sith and Star Wars Episode IV: A New Hope.
-It was developed by Ubisoft Montreal and released by Ubisoft in December 2006 for the PlayStation Portable and Nintendo DS.
+It was developed by Ubisoft Montreal and Ubisoft Casablanca and released by Ubisoft in December 2006 for the PlayStation Portable and Nintendo DS.
 Lethal Alliance received a mixed reception.

 Gameplay

 In Star Wars: Lethal Alliance the player character, Rianna, can perform combination attacks with her droid companion Zeeo.

 Star Wars: Lethal Alliance is a third-person action game.
 It focuses on platforming and shooting mechanics rather than lightsabers and the Force.
 The player controls a female Twi'lek named Rianna and by extension her companion droid Zeeo.
 Rianna can perform several acrobatic moves as a means of traversal and defense while in combat.
 Zeeo enhances Rianna's moves, providing access to control panels, becoming a ride-able platform, and creating a shield to absorb enemy fire.

 The two releases of the game, while following the same overarching gameplay design, have a number of differences.
 The DS version of the game makes heavy use of the touch screen for gameplay, while the PSP version utilizes the handheld's buttons.
 The PSP version lets the player utilize "stealth" features such as stealth attack moves, sneaking past enemies, wearing disguises, while the DS version has an exclusive weapon called the Dual Cannon.
 The Dual Cannon can only be used once the player has obtained "Maximum Alliance" between Rianna and Zeeo.
 Once the Dual Cannon is used, it greatly drops the character's alliance bar, and must be filled to use again.

 Both versions utilize Wi-Fi and local area connections for multiplayer gaming.
 The Sony PSP version features Twi'lek (Rianna's species) vs. Twi'lek, while the Nintendo DS features droid versus droid.